-Whilst the Chair of SCAI is a senior Scottish judge, SCAI is not a court.
-SCAI's purposes do not include determining whether any person or organisation is liable to pay compensation or whether any crimes have been committed.
-The Chair does not have power to award compensation nor does she have the power find anyone guilty of having committed an offence.
+Whilst the Chair of SCAI, The Right Honourable Lady Smith KC PC, is a retired senior judge, SCAI is not a court.
+It is a public inquiry.
+The Chair does not have the power to make any finding of civil liability, she does not have the power to award compensation, and she does not have the power to find anyone guilty of having committed a crime.